halbs13/Dynamics-NAV-Labour-Hire/au-labour-process-internal-payroll.md

 # How to process an internal payroll in Labour Hire

-1 INTRODUCTION

-This document has been prepared as a training manual for users of the Dynamics NAV 2017 Labour Hire Suite module.
 This document will contain information relating to Internal Payroll Processing encompassing the following sections: